geo4web-testbed/general/Meeting20151208/minutes.md

 - Example use case: Am i allowed to open a bar here?
 - Will test different publication methods, formats and APIs.
 - Will also publish APIs to portals like [swaggerhub][6].
-- Challenge: Technical limitations, like performance - won’t address or at least not in focus.
+- Challenge: Technical limitations, like performance - wonâ€™t address or at least not in focus.
 HTML representation could be really slow, depending on where it's hosted.
 If so this might affect if/how its indexed by search engines.
-- Challenge: Extending schema.org – this action is limited to suggestions to maintainer.
+- Challenge: Extending schema.org â€“ this action is limited to suggestions to maintainer.
 Via Dan Brickley (Google).
 Dimitri/Joost signed up for schema.org community group and will collaborate with topic 4 on this.
 - Challenge: Search engine indexation frequency.
 No control over this.
 - They will document tooling and best practices around SEO for spatial data.
 - They want to test the	Dutch URI strategy and a RESTful URI strategy and measure the results